-- Preheat oven to 350°F. Grease a bundt cake pan and set aside.
+- Preheat oven to 350°F. Grease a bundt pan thoroughly and set aside.

-- Pour batter into the prepared cake pan.
-Bake for 45-50 minutes or until a toothpick inserted into the center of the cake comes out clean.
+- Transfer the cake batter to the prepared pan.
+Bake for 50-55 minutes, or until a toothpick inserted into the center of the cake comes out clean.
 Allow the cake to cool in the pan for at least 15 minutes before inverting onto a plate or cake stand.

 - In a small bowl, combine the powdered sugar and the milk.
 Drizzle or spread over the cooled cake.